RunMat

 GitHub

-y = sinc(x) evaluates the normalized sinc function element-wise using MATLAB's definition sin(pi*x)/(pi*x), with sinc(0) defined as 1.
+y = sinc(x) evaluates the normalized sinc function using MATLAB's definition sin(pi*x)/(pi*x), with the removable singularity handled as sinc(0) = 1.

 How sinc works